trainiac/express-jsonschema/README.md

 {
   value: 'Drive',
-  message: 'is not one of enum values: Street, Avenue, Boulevard',
+  messages: ['is not one of enum values: Street, Avenue, Boulevard'],
   property: 'request.body.type'
 }
 ```